 - Ascending branch: passes superiorly in a tortuous manner along the lateral wall of the body of the uterus towards the uterine tube.
 Along its course, the ascending branch gives off multiple small branches entering the lateral uterine wall, and ramifies in the myometrium of the uterus into helicine, arcuate, radial, spiral, and basal arteries.
 The ascending branch continues superiorly until it reaches the uterine tube in the region of the ovarian hilum, where it divides into ovarian and tubal branches.
 These branches anastomose with the ovarian and tubal branches of the ovarian artery.
 In summary, the ascending branch supplies the lateral margin of the uterus, medial portion of the ovary and uterine tube.

 - Descending branch: passes inferiorly towards the vagina.
-This vaginal branch anastomoses with branches of the vaginal artery forming median longitudinal arteries and the azygos arteries of the vagina, which descend along the anterior and posterior wall of the vagina.
+This vaginal branch anastomoses with branches of the vaginal artery forming two median longitudinal arteries called the azygos arteries of the vagina, which descend along the anterior and posterior wall of the vagina.
 Along its course, the descending branch supplies the cervix and the vagina.

 Although it most commonly arises directly from the internal iliac artery, the uterine artery can also arise from the umbilical artery.
 The uterine artery can also arise as a common trunk with the vaginal, internal pudendal, inferior vesical or middle rectal arteries.